aws-samples/amazon-sagemaker-llm-fine-tuning-remote-decorator/README.md

 You can run this repository from Amazon SageMaker Studio or from your local IDE.

+This notebook is inspired by [Philipp Schmid Blogs](https://www.philschmid.de/)

 ## Prerequistes

 The notebooks are currently using the latest [HuggingFace](https://github.com/aws/deep-learning-containers/blob/master/available_images.md) Training Container available for the region `us-east-1`.
 If you are running the notebooks in a different region, make sure to update the *ImageUri* in the file [config.yaml](./config.yaml).